wangywUST/wangywust.github.io/llm-course-2025.md

 ## The Goal of This Course

-Offering useful, fundemental, detailed LLM knowledge to students, which are useful in research but not accessible in most trending papers.
+Offering useful, fundemental, detailed LLM knowledge to students.

-## Staff

-{% assign instructors = site.staffers | sort: 'index' %}
-{% for staffer in instructors %}
-{{ staffer }}
-{% endfor %}

 ## Coursework